raphastein/ESP32-Gamecontroller/README.md

   * Warframe

 Notes
-This project can be extended or modified for other games.
+ * This project can be extended or modified for other games.

-Key mappings may need to be adjusted depending on your system and in-game settings.
+ * Key mappings may need to be adjusted depending on your system and in-game settings.

+ * It uses the esp32-s3-devkitm-1, but you can use any ESP32 with USB-function.